valkey-io/valkey-doc/topics/cluster-spec.md

 (for the sake of redundancy in the documentation) in the `CLUSTER SETSLOT` command documentation.

-Starting from Valkey 8.0, when the primary in either the source or target shard fails during live reconfiguration, the primary in the other shard will automatically attempt to update its migrating/importing state to correctly pair with the newly elected primary.
+Starting from Valkey 8.0, when the primary in either the source or target shard fails during live resharding, the primary in the other shard will automatically attempt to update its migrating/importing state to correctly pair with the newly elected primary.
 If this update is successful, the ASK redirection will continue functioning without requiring administrator intervention.
 In the event that slot migration fails, administrators can manually resume